Home > Programs > Composition > Composition Competition

 9. Notwithstanding that the copyright of the work is held by the composer, the winner in every category agrees to indicate in any publication or promotion of the composition the following text:

-[Insert category, e.g., First Prize Winner] of the CILASiM First International Composition Competition.
+[Insert category, e.g., Second Prize Winner] of the CILASiM Third International Composition Competition.

 10. By submitting a composition, the composer grants the following rights to CILASiM: